 As a performer, I have had the pleasure of performing with the National Arts Centre, the Segal Centre, Centaur Theatre, Repercussion Theatre, Scapegoat Carnivale, Geordie Productions and Janus Productions (Edinburgh Fringe), among others.
 I have performed in workshops and readings with Teesri Duniya Theatre, Infinithéâtre, Playwrights’ Workshop Montreal and the National Theatre School of Canada, among others.
 I have played a dog twice (one TYA, one NSFW) and am often cast as the innocent central character who has been sentenced to death (both figuratively and literally).

 As a stage manager, I have had the opportunity of working with Scapegoat Carnivale (PSM), CABAL Theatre (PSM and SM), Troisième espace théâtre (SM), Centaur Theatre (SM upcoming and apprentice), the Segal Centre (ASM and apprentice), The 20K Collective/Kidoons Network/Wyrd Productions (virtual SM) and Nightswimming/safeword collective/Harlot X (virtual SM), among others.

 I teach regularly at the Segal Centre Academy and Geordie Theatre School and have taught workshops at McGill University, Explorations Learning, Hope and Cope, Pointe-Claire Senior Services and several schools in the Greater Montreal area through the English Language Arts Network's ArtInspires program.

-Trevor has proudly served as President and Chair of the Montreal English Theatre Awards, Vice-President of the Quebec Drama Federation and as a member at large for WISTA and the Montreal Clowns Festival.
-He is a member of Playwrights’ Workshop Montreal’s Young Creators Unit.
+I have served the Montreal theatre community as past-President of the Montreal English Theatre Awards, past-Vice-President of the Quebec Drama Federation, and past member-at-large for the West Island Student Theatre Association and the Montreal Clown Festival.
+I am a proud alumnus of Playwrights’ Workshop Montreal’s Young Creators’ Unit.